 Line Manager: Relevant Head of School or Principal

 Key Relationships: Students, Colleagues, Parents, School Principal, Heads of School and Senior Leadership team.

-Nibras International School is looking for a qualified Primary Teacher to join the team in August 2023.
+Nibras International School is looking for a Primary Teacher to join the team immediately for a temporary maternity cover

 For all staff in school we share a responsibility to ensure that children are always safe and properly supervised.
 Our school is committed to ‘amazing learning’- providing enjoyable and meaningful learning experiences so that every pupil makes as much progress as possible.
 All staff are expected to adhere to NIS policies and code of conduct and commit to promoting our vision – ‘A happy community school with amazing learning at its heart where pupils are empowered to make choices, engage in meaningful learning experiences and make exceptional progress’

 Set high expectations which inspire, motivate and challenge pupils:

 - Establish a safe and stimulating environment for pupils, rooted in mutual respect

 - Set goals that stretch and challenge pupils of all backgrounds, abilities and dispositions

 - Demonstrate consistently the positive attitudes, values and behaviour which are expected of pupils

 Promote positive progress and outcomes with/for pupils through: